Which Editing Service Does My Manuscript Need?

 For self-publishing, you definitely want to have both a copy edit and a proofread.
 These services will ensure that your readers will not reject your book for being unprofessional--for having typos and inconsistencies, etc.

 If I want to publish traditionally, have I already had someone go through the manuscript and correct my grammar mistakes and other sentence-level issues?

 If your goal is to traditionally publish, I recommend getting a professional copy edit done at the very least.
 This will take care of the big sentence-level errors that would turn prospective agents away from the manuscript.
 Since traditional publishing houses will have their own in-house editors to do final polishing (after you’ve worked with the editor to make any requested changes), there’s not necessarily a reason to have a proofread done on the whole manuscript before you query.
 However, you might consider having the first 5, 10, 15, 50 pages proofread, since these are often the sample pages an agent will request.
 You want the agent to read those sample pages undistracted by minor errors so that they are able to be fully absorbed into the story and hopefully fall in love with it!

 You’ll also need to consider how to write a query letter and synopsis, which are two elements agents often ask for during the query process.
 There are many resources out there on how to write query letters and synopses, and you’ll definitely want to follow each agent’s particular instructions to the letter (otherwise your query will get tossed without review).
-Check out my Pitch Packages if professional support during this process is of interest to you.
+I offer pitch support for clients who have already worked with me to revise their manuscript.

 Well, there you have it!
 I hope this post is helpful as you discern which book coaching or editing service would be most helpful for your manuscript at this point in time.
-As always, feel free to book a free consultation with me to discuss your specific project, your goals, and how I can assist you.
+Still not quite sure how to move forward?
+Book a free consultation with me to discuss your specific project, your goals, and how I can assist you!

 Stay connected with news and updates!